adosia/adosia-token/README.md

 # Adosia Token (ADO)

 <img src='./images/adosia-icon-200.png' />
 This repository contains source, design concepts, usage implementations and future initiatives pertinent to the Adosia Token (ADO).
-The goal of the ADO smart contract is to elevate communities with new and powerful peer-to-peer economic opportunities.
+The goal of the ADO smart contract is to elevate communities by enabling new and powerful peer-to-peer economic opportunities.

 The ADO smart contract will enable Adosia IoT Platform users the ability to monetize (sell/license) their perfected IoT device operating profile creations to other Adosia users within a peer-to-peer marketplace.